Tony Gagliano

 Tony Gagliano LL.D. ([gaʎˈʎaːno]; born June 13, 1958) is a Canadian businessman, entrepreneur and philanthropist.
 He is the executive chairman and CEO of St. Joseph Communications, Canada's largest private communications company.
-St. Joseph is the publisher of many of Canada's magazines including Toronto Life and Fashion.
+St. Joseph is the publisher of many of Canada's magazines including Maclean's, Toronto Life and Fashion.
 Gagliano is President of the Art Gallery of Ontario and is co-founder and chair of Toronto's Festival of Creativity & Arts, Luminato.
 In 2009 he was appointed onto the board of the 2015 Toronto Pan American Games.

 Background

 Tony Gagliano was born to Italian immigrants Gaetano Gagliano and Giussepina Gagliano in 1958 in Toronto, Ontario.
 He was their seventh child, He has four brothers and five sisters.
 Gaetano started a small print shop in his basement and encouraged his children to come work for him to help grow the business.

 Gagliano has a Bachelor of Business Management from Ryerson Polytechnical Institute (1980).

 He is married with three children and currently resides in Toronto.